Taller-de-Programacion-1-1C2024-GRUPO1/TP-Jazz-Jackrabbit-2/documentation/documentation.md

 For the Lobby interface, we used Qt, a powerful framework for creating cross-platform applications.
 Qt allowed us to design and implement an intuitive and responsive user interface.
 In the Lobby, users can interact with several buttons to perform various actions:

 - Create a Map: Opens a dialog where users can design and save custom maps for their matches.
-- Create a Game: Allows users to set up a new game by selecting options such as match type, map, and player characters.
+- Create a Game: Allows users to set up a new game by selecting options such as number of players and map.
-- Join a Game: Provides a list of available matches that users can join, showing details like match name, current players, and map.
+- Join a Game: Provides a list of available matches that users can join.

 Qt's rich set of widgets and tools enabled us to create these interactive elements efficiently, ensuring a smooth user experience in the Lobby.